This is my story with Crohn’s Disease.

 I had gotten to a place I thought I would never be, I was done with the Humira injections.
 I’d faced many battled with the dreaded pen and its intense and always frustrating catch 22 pain, but its risks were now outweighing its benefits and I wanted off.
 I was fully scoped on the 20th of December, which showed good healing and progress from the year before.
 I was in a good place, both mentally and clinically, so my GI took me off the Humira in early 2013.

 The relief was overwhelming.
 I was no longer tied to fortnightly needles in my thighs and I could finally feel some let up in my achy and painful joints.
 This was to very shortly lived as within weeks I was back to the clinic in pain and without control of my bowels.
-I needed medications, and unfortunately, my first stop was Prednisone, again.
+I needed medications, and unfortunately, my first stop was Prednisolone, again.

 In the months that followed I would find out the true cost of Humira, both the power it had over my body, over my Crohn’s and what exactly it has been masking, and its brilliance.
-I would go onto countless rounds of antibiotics for three abscesses, one tooth infection treated three times, come on and off steroids three times, take Mercaptopurine – Azathioprine in its pure form – that left me breathless and A&E bound; not once but twice in a four month period, experience three more failed medications, discover two narrowings in my large bowel and become so fatigued I would fall asleep straight from work.
+I would go onto countless rounds of antibiotics for three abscesses, one tooth infection treated three times, come on and off steroids three times, take Mercaptopurine – Azathioprine in its pure form – that left me breathless and A&E bound; not once but twice in a four month period, experience three more failed medications, discover two narrowing in my large bowel and become so fatigued I would fall asleep straight from work.
 I endured all of that for roughly six months before my IBD nurse requested biological treatment funding again.

 It’s now mid December 2014.